Chemotherapy for Brain Cancer

 Genomic sequencing offers another step forward in personalized cancer therapy.
 By studying a patient’s DNA, researchers are learning which changes, or mutations, affect responses to a particular drug.
 Such advances will ultimately mean more treatment options and better outcomes.

-Novocure is a novel therapy available at Siteman Cancer Center for treatment of glioblastoma multiform, (GBM) in patients whose brain tumors recur or progress after initial treatment.
+Novocure is a novel therapy available at Siteman Cancer Center for treatment of glioblastoma multiform (GBM) in patients whose brain tumors recur or progress after initial treatment.
 The device is an alternative to standard medical therapy for GBM after surgical and radiation options have been exhausted.
-It uses Treating Fields (TTFields) technology, a form of low intensity, alternating electric current that can that exert physical forces on electrically charged cellular components within a tumor, preventing cells from dividing and causing cancer cell death.
+It uses Treating Fields (TTFields) technology, a form of low intensity, alternating electric current that can exert physical forces on electrically charged cellular components within a tumor, preventing cells from dividing and causing cancer cell death.
 The current is delivered through a helmet aligned with the tumor and attached to a portable battery pack so patients can wear it night and day.